bohanzhu/test_doc/README.md

   2) a cow standing in a field of grass (p=0.000283)
 ```

-caption_inference_run.py has the similar fields to configure.
-There's slight diference that it can loop over all images under the each directory in the list and generate the captions.
+**caption_inference_run.py** has the similar fields to configure.
+There's slight diference that it loop over all images under the each directory in the list and generate the captions.
 Also instead of printing out the results, it creates a JSON file containing of the results generated.

 Here's an example of configuration under linux OS (vagrant).